 From his collections at Mortis Manor and The Doctor’s spare parts, Krampus has stitched together legions of minions to do his bidding — twisted versions of elves, goblin-like creatures and faeries with evil intent.
 And he has set out to fulfill his destiny.

 Hillside’s Krampus will kidnap children if he deems them not worthy of the joy of the season.
 They become fodder for his creation of more minions.
 The devilish spirit of Krampus is centuries old, so to him, all humans are children.
-Visit Krampus this holiday season, if you dare, and see if you have what it takes to survive.
+Visit Krampus, if you dare, and see if you have what it takes to survive.